vedmack/yadcf/README.md

    - autocomplete input - make use of the jQuery UI Autocomplete widget (with some enhancements)
    - range of numbers
    - range of numbers with slider widget - make use of the jQuery UI Slider widget (with some enhancements)
+   - range of dates - make use of the jQuery UI Datepicker widget (with some enhancements)
   - Parsing various types of columns:
    - plain text
    - plain text with delimiter